This is based on opinion. Please don't list it on a work's trope example list.

 Now they have the dubious honor of being the first person to survive an actual murder attempt by one of their "friends", though not by much.
 This is not helped by Despair Fever's new side effect: They have no memory of what happened after the night of the firework show, so they have no idea who tried to kill them or why and have no clue what they have been doing for the past three days.

 So who was behind poor Tsumiki's murder in Chapter Three?
 Tsumiki herself.
-She committed suicide — after infecting the Imposter with the Despair Disease.
+She committed suicide — after infecting the Imposter with the Despair Disease and attacking Souda as mentioned above.

 The aftermath of the third trial, and its execution, as the Imposter hijacks Monobear's body and the game, killing Monomi as she screams for help.
 Just in case that wasn't bad enough, it's made clear that they know the true nature of Jabberwock, as they end the mutual killing game and replace it with a hostage situation, declaring that sacrifices are required.
 Nidai tries to stop him and dies for it; Gundam stays behind and is seemingly blown up for his troubles.